khlorghaal/alkahest/README.txt

-forms lose shape as geometries become pure symbols arrangement is a deterministic style function, real programming in a visual language
+forms lose shape as geometries become pure symbols arrangement is a style function, real programming in a visual language

 keyboard discards all lexical notions